 Court Records are public records and available to anyone.
 They include a court case file that includes a court docket and any filings and documents filed in the court case.
 You are able to access your court records online, or at Clerk of Court office where the case was filed.

 Each and every state maintains a record of a person’s criminal background.
 These state databases are all linked and you can track criminal convictions from other states.
-Go to the Wayne County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and if it was in a different state, you might have to pay for a more comprehensive search.
+Go to the Wayne County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and if it was in a different state, you might have to pay for a more comprehensive search.

 A criminal records search you can find out if a person has ever been arrested, charged or convicted for crimes, which include: